 I love driving towards the desert and seeing the wind farms.
 It means I’m almost there!

-I feel a relaxed vibe whenever I drive into Palm Springs.
-Ahhhh!
+I feel relaxed whenever I drive into Palm Springs.

 Where To Stay

-We stayed at the Parker Palm Springs for our weekend and honestly, I could easily have holed up there forever.
-There’s so much to do on the property and we didn’t get to fully experience it all.
-I love it there!
-If you don’t stay there you can always pop in for a meal at Norma’s or Mister Parker, their restaurants on property, or have a drink there.
+My girlfriends and I stayed at the Parker Palm Springs for our weekend.
+Honestly, I could easily move into the hotel.
+There’s so much to do and we didn’t even have time to experience it all.
+I love it!
+If you don’t stay at the Parker, at least pop in for a (pricey) meal or cocktail at Norma’s or Mister Parker, their restaurants on property

 The Parker Palm Springs